 A signed, source-traced map your counsel turns into the notices and assessments Texas TRAIGA requires.

-TRAIGA is the Texas Responsible Artificial Intelligence Governance Act (HB 149), enacted in 2025.
+TRAIGA is the Texas Responsible Artificial Intelligence Governance Act (HB 149), enacted in 2025 and in effect since January 1, 2026.
 It prohibits specific AI uses — such as harmful manipulation, unlawful discrimination, and certain social-scoring and biometric practices — and enforces them through the Texas Attorney General.
 (The term also happens to be a Spanish verb; here it refers to the Texas AI law.)

 TRAIGA reaches those who develop or deploy AI systems in the course of doing business in Texas, along with specific provisions for government use.
 Because it follows the activity rather than the headquarters, out-of-state companies serving Texas can be in scope — which makes a complete AI inventory the starting point.

-Colorado's SB 205 imposes a broad duty of care against algorithmic discrimination for high-risk systems.
+Colorado's AI law (reenacted in 2026 as SB 26-189) regulates automated decision-making technology used in consequential decisions.
 TRAIGA instead prohibits specific, largely intent-based uses and enforces them through the Attorney General.
 Different structure, same prerequisite: you have to know what your AI systems do to assess either.

 We surface every AI system in your code and describe what each one actually does — its inputs, outputs and the decisions it influences.
 That technical read is what your counsel uses to assess whether any system implicates TRAIGA's prohibitions, rather than relying on after-the-fact descriptions.